myltik/azure-docs.ru-ru/articles/storsimple/storsimple-troubleshoot-deployment.md

 <properties
-   pageTitle="Устранение неполадок при развертывании StorSimple | Microsoft Azure" description="Инструкции по диагностике и устранению ошибок при первом развертывании StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Troubleshoot StorSimple deployment issues | Microsoft Azure" description="Describes how to diagnose and fix errors that occur when you first deploy StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"